-The majority of the raw material cost involved for both the bridge cables and prestressed materials is dependent on prices of various types of steel wire rods.
+The majority of the raw material cost involved for both the bridge cables and prestressed materials is dependent on price of steel wire rods.
 The major raw material we use for our Prestressed Materials Business is high carbon steel wire rods which can be further manufactured into galvanised prestressed wires used for our Cable Business.
-The following table illustrates the average historical and forecasted price range of the major raw material used for our Prestressed Materials Business in China:
+The following table illustrates the historical and forecasted price range of the major raw material used for our Prestressed Materials Business in China: